Thursday, October 8, 2009

 Reflections, Racing the End of the Season Away & Results

-I finally have a break to sit down and ponder boredom.
+I finally have a break to sit down and be bored.
 Though just as boredom set in, I began to think about how I still don't know my new town of Flagstaff, AZ.
 I'm in the hospital clique and I'm slightly into the road cycling clique, though I haven't actually ridden with the group in about two months.
 Racing takes a toll on social life from the large scheme of getting to know a new place and meeting people to the micro level of giving Juanita (my girlfriend) the time and affection she deserves.

 I recently read a ROAD article discussing when a cyclist should quit.
 It talks about trying to devote the amount of time into cycling that the professionals do all the while maintaining as much of a job and social life as possible.
 Most everyone reading this knows exactly what we're talking about.
 At a certain point, the author of the article says that it might be better to quit cycling at the high level to salvage other parts of life.
 This is absurd.
 I prefer his other suggestion of winding it down in the fall, which is inevitable, and focusing on the neglected parts of life.
 Many top cyclists, believe it or not, race professionally and work.
 Look at Michigan's own Tim Finkel who recently moved up to the Gary Fisher 29er Crew to come away 15th at the World Solo 24 Hour Championships this year.